-Let’s start with the good news- Twenty nine states along with the District of Columbia do not impose any additional restrictions above and beyond the requirement imposed by the FCRA.
-If you are an employer in any of the following states and you are hiring people strictly from your state you can breathe a sigh of relief: Alabama, Arizona, Arkansas, Connecticut, Delaware, DC, Florida, Idaho, Indiana, Iowa, Louisiana, Maine, Mississippi, Missouri, Nebraska, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, Tennessee, Utah, Vermont, Virginia, West Virginia, Wisconsin, and Wyoming.
+Twenty-nine states along with the District of Columbia do not enforce any additional restrictions above and beyond the requirement imposed by the FCRA.
+In fact, if you are an employer in any of the following states and you are hiring people strictly from your state, you can breathe a sigh of relief.
+These states include: Alabama, Arizona, Arkansas, Connecticut, Delaware, DC, Florida, Idaho, Indiana, Iowa, Louisiana, Maine, Mississippi, Missouri, Nebraska, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, Tennessee, Utah, Vermont, Virginia, West Virginia, Wisconsin, and Wyoming.

 Criminal record information often includes instances where a person has been charged, but not convicted of a crime.
 Charges may have been withdrawn or the individual may have been found not guilty.
 Eight states have restricted the use of this information in a background report.
 The majority of these states include an exception that the information is reportable if the case is still pending.
-These types of restrictions are found in the following states: Alaska, California, Hawaii, Indiana, Kentucky, Massachusetts, Michigan, and New York.
+These types of limitations are found in the following states: Alaska, California, Hawaii, Indiana, Kentucky, Massachusetts, Michigan, and New York.

-(*indicates exceptions based on salary.)
+(*indicates exceptions based on salary)

 It is important to note that Justifacts is providing this information as a service to our clients.
 None of the information contained herein should be construed as legal advice, nor is Justifacts engaged to provide legal advice.
-Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult your attorney or legal department if you want assurance that our information, and your interpretation of it, is appropriate to your particular situation.
+We go to great lengths to make sure our information is accurate and useful.
+We recommend you consult your attorney or legal department if you want assurance that our information, and your interpretation of it, is appropriate to your particular situation.